MFK Vranov nad Topľou

 MFK Vranov nad Topľou is a Slovak football team, based in the town of Vranov nad Topľou.
-The club was founded in 1901 and has spent three years in the Czechoslovakian second division and five years in the Slovakian second tier.
+The club was founded in 1901 and has spent three years in the Czechoslovak second division and five years in the Slovak second tier.

+History

+In 1952, MFK Vranov advanced to the II. league for the first time, they achieved the same success in 1969, later the Vranov team was a regular participant in the and managed to return to the second highest competition in the 1995/1996 season.

+The club celebrated their 115th anniversary in 2016.